 Welcome to Brooke C of E VC Primary School, an amazing school for teaching and learning.
-As we head into the second year under my headship at this brilliant school, there is a lot to celebrate.
-Rated GOOD from OFSTED, having been inspected on the 27th June 2018, and further brilliant results in Early Years, Key Stage 1 and Key Stage 2.
+Now in my second full year as headteacher of this wonderful community centred school, there is a lot to celebrate.

-In 2018, our Good Level of Development score for our Reception children could not be better, standing at 100% of our pupils.
-Our Year 1 phonics score is significantly higher than the national average, with 92% of our pupils scoring the pass mark.
-Our KS1 results are significantly higher than the national average, with over 91% of all year 2 pupils achieving the expected standard in a combination of reading, writing, maths AND science.
+In 2018 and 2019, our Good Level of Development score for our Reception children was significantly above national averages.
+Our Year 1 phonics score is significantly higher than the national average - at 100% of Y1 children passing their statutory phonics check.
+Our KS1 results are significantly higher than the national average, with over 91% of all year 2 pupils achieving the expected standard in a combination of reading, writing, maths AND science in 2018.
 Over 86% of our KS2 children achieved the expected standard in reading, writing AND maths combined, with over 37% of pupils achieving a national high score in reading and maths.
-To see summary results of our performance data, please visit the latest results section of the website.
+To see summary results of our performance data, please visit the performance tables section of the website.

 We work together as a big team at Brooke.
 This includes children, staff, parents, governors and many members of our fantastically supportive community.
 The children’s voice in school is so important, they make decisions about changes that are made.
 Each year we have democratic elections where children are chosen to represent their class on our school council.
 We work really closely with our community.
 St Peter’s Church, and the Rev. Lynn Chapman, hosts our annual Harvest festival, Remembrance service, Christmas service, Easter service and Leaver’s service.
 We are incredibly lucky to have such close links to our church and also the other schools in the Framingham Earl cluster.
 These schools meet regularly to support one another and to enhance what we can offer the children by working together and sharing support.